Ceremony as Medicine in an Age of Empathy Erosion, Moral Inversion, and Spiritual Starvation

 Ceremonies mark life’s turning points, reminding us that we are not alone, not adrift, but part of something vast, ancient, and ongoing.
 Ceremonies don’t merely witness change, they shape it - transforming fleeting moments into potent opportunities to witness, bless, reconcile, and renew.

 I didn’t learn about ceremony in a single weekend workshop.
 I learned it by saying yes, again and again, to the winding path of initiation and apprenticeship.
 By immersing myself in cross-cultural spiritual studies.
-By sitting in countless ceremonies with medicine women, Indigenous elders, and wisdom keepers over many years.
+By sitting in countless ceremonies with medicine women, indigenous elders, and wisdom keepers over many years.
 I am forever grateful to them for shaping how I approach ceremony: not as performance, not as product, but as a living, breathing art form.

 My Orientation & Approach

 My work is a quiet rebellion against the flatness of wedding industry culture.
 I believe ceremonies should feel like soul events, not line items or transactions.
 I care far less about timelines and trends than I do about how we mark and metabolize change.
 I'm here to help couples envision a ceremony that pulses at the center of the day and continues to ripple long after it.
+Botany, archetypal psychology, indigenous wisdom, astronomy and mytho-poetry all inform my approach.

-Botany, biomimicry, archetypal psychology, Indigenous wisdom, and mytho-poetry all inform my approach.
 I look to the more-than-human world for models of resilience and renewal.
 I study how ecosystems harmonize and adapt.
 These natural systems remind me that love - like nature - thrives through diversity, creativity, attunement, and deep relational intelligence.
-I look to mystics, poets and Indigenous elders for guidance about how to be with liminality, how to stand in betwixt-and-between thresholdy places with surrender and grace, and how to make the most of these precious, handful-in-a-lifetime opportunities.

 To Make Holy